bluenviron/mediamtx/README.md

 ### Remuxing, re-encoding, compression

-To change the format, codec or compression of a stream, use _FFmpeg_ or _GStreamer_ together with _rtsp-simple-server_.
+To change the format, codec or compression of a stream, use _FFmpeg_ or _GStreamer_ together with _MediaMTX_.
 For instance, to re-encode an existing stream, that is available in the `/original` path, and publish the resulting stream in the `/compressed` path, edit `mediamtx.yml` and replace everything inside section `paths` with the following content:

 ```yml
 paths: